folio-org/mod-oai-pmh/README.md

 Configuration properties are intended to be retrieved from [mod-configuration](https://github.com/folio-org/mod-configuration/blob/master/README.md) module.
 System property values are used as a fallback.
 Configurations can be managed from the UI through the mod-configuration via folio settings.
 The default configuration system properties split into the logically bounded groups and defined within next 3 json files: [behavior.json](src/main/resources/config/behavior.json), [general.json](src/main/resources/config/general.json), [technical.json](src/main/resources/config/technical.json).
 The configurations by itself are placed within json 'value' field in the "key":"value" way.
+For stable operation, the application requires the following memory configuration.
+Java: -XX:MetaspaceSize=384m -XX:MaxMetaspaceSize=512m -Xmx1440m.
+Amazon Container: cpu - 2048, memory - 2048, memoryReservation - 1845.

 The following configuration properties are used: